S1robe/Virtual-Machine-Guides/Linux/Arch VirtBox.md

 ---

 <p>
-The next thing we need to download is the latest version of Ubuntu.
+The first thing we need to download is the latest version of Ubuntu.
 This guide will use the 22.04 LTS version, that is long term support.
 This type of version generally is more stable, and, well, supported.

 - [Ubuntu Download 22.04 LTS](https://ubuntu.com/download/desktop/thank-you?version=22.04.1&architecture=amd64)